karjonas/Puzzle-Moppet/README.md

 Dependencies
 ------------

-Install vcpkg and the dependencies:
+Open a terminal, then install vcpkg and the dependencies:

     git clone https://github.com/microsoft/vcpkg.git
     cd vcpkg